guilhermebkel/clean-architecture-study/README.md

 - Data: Everything that deals with databases.
 - Infra: Stuffs that deals with infrastructure tools.

-Despite of being a complex architecture, we're able to decouple all the external libraries of our project, being able to easily change than when needed.
+Despite of being a complex architecture, we're able to decouple all the external libraries of our project, being able to easily change them when needed.